|Close Page||Print Page|

 A growing trend in aesthetic therapy is that more and more male patients are seeking cosmetic facial improvement and anti-aging solutions.
 It has become more acceptable in our society for men to seek out anti-aging remedies and facial plastic surgery.
 Our practice treats men of all ages for a variety of skin conditions and cosmetic concerns.
 In some cases, job insecurity fuels a man's interest in cosmetic surgery.
 It's a tough job market out there, so men want to look better and younger, less tired and more alert.
 They don't want drooping jowls or eyes.
 On the other hand, many of our male patients are successful businessmen who have accomplished a lot and don't feel threatened by younger men in the workforce.
 They're successful, and they don't have to prove anything; they just want to look good.
 Dr. Edward J. Gross frequently performs facial cosmetic surgery to help men from Orlando, FL and other local cities look and feel their best.

-Men from throughout Florida often seek out Dr. Gross for subtle, natural-looking plastic surgery results.
-Request a consultation today, or call our office at (407) 333-3040.Request a Consultation
+Men from throughout Florida often seek out Dr. Gross for subtle, natural-looking plastic surgery results. request a consultation todayrequest a consultation today, or call our office at (407) 333-3040.Request a Consultation

 For many men, the decision to consult a plastic surgeon begins with a few lines between the eyebrows and across the forehead.
 Some seek help for other issues, such as: